mheob/include-fussball-de-widgets/README.md

 ### 1.6.1

-- [Added] if the ID is numeric only a string will added in front
+- [Add] if the ID is numeric only a string will added in front

 ### 1.6

-- [Fixed] clean up the ID in the shortcode by using only chars, digits and underscores
+- [Fix] clean up the ID in the shortcode by using only chars, digits and underscores
-- [Fixed] typo on the loading text
+- [Fix] typo on the loading text

 ### 1.5.5

-- [Fixed] some minor code reformations
+- [Fix] some minor code reformations
-- [Checked] tested up to wordpress version 4.9.4
+- [Check] tested up to wordpress version 4.9.4

 ### 1.5.4

-- [Checked] tested up to wordpress version 4.9.2
+- [Check] tested up to wordpress version 4.9.2

 ### 1.5.3

-- [Checked] tested up to wordpress version 4.9
+- [Check] tested up to wordpress version 4.9

 ### 1.5.2

-- [Checked] tested up to wordpress version 4.8.3
+- [Check] tested up to wordpress version 4.8.3

 ### 1.5.1

-- [Fixed] uncaught ReferenceError: fubade is not defined
+- [Fix] uncaught ReferenceError: fubade is not defined

 ### 1.5

-- [Added] from now on several widgets on a page are possible
+- [Add] from now on several widgets on a page are possible
-- [Added] FAQ with much more accurate descriptions updated
+- [Add] FAQ with much more accurate descriptions updated

 ### 1.4

-- [Fixed] wrong sequence in the layout of the scripts
+- [Fix] wrong sequence in the layout of the scripts

 ### 1.3

-- [Fixed] I18N
+- [Fix] I18N

 ### 1.2

-- [Fixed] I18N
+- [Fix] I18N

 ### 1.1

-- [Fixed] I18N
+- [Fix] I18N

 ### 1.0